Little bronze cuckoo: Cryptic eggs

 Unlike some species of cuckoo who have evolved eggs that mimic their host's, the little bronze cuckoo has dark green or brown eggs which do not look like host eggs and instead blend in with the nesting material.
 These cryptic eggs are not meant to protect unhatched cuckoos from their hosts, rather they prevent other cuckoo species from throwing them out of the nest.
 Because 1 in 3 parasitized host nests will be parasitized by a second cuckoo, unconcealed eggs are at risk of being discovered and removed.

 Migration

 There remains some uncertainty on the issue of migration for the little bronze cuckoo.
 Some authors report that this species migrates to New Guinea and Wallacea, while others say there is no credible evidence that they migrate at all.
-In Australia the little bronze cuckoo has been recorded travelling through the Torres Straight and for this reason is reported to occasionally migrate.
+In Australia the little bronze cuckoo has been recorded travelling through the Torres Strait and for this reason is reported to occasionally migrate.
 The subspecies C. m minutillus and C. m barnardi, may be partial migrants.
 C. m russatus, C. m crassirostris and C. m poecilurus have also been names in more ambiguous examples of possible migration.
 The difficulties with finding evidence to resolve this issue are made worse by the morphological similarities between subspecies.